megha-66/Bitcoin-wallet/README.md

 ## Bitcoin-wallet
-This project is for demonstration purposes only, not for deployment or production.
+This project is for demonstration purposes only.
 The project has the following functionalities :-
 1. Generates wallet address for a user, which can be used to receive bitcoins in.
 2. Shows Transaction history for the address.
 3. Integrates a separate page for sending bitcoins (requires entering amount in BTC) to a user, using their bitcoin address.